DiegoSnach/hackathon/README.md

 The Office for National Statistics publishes a [mid-yearly report](https://www.ons.gov.uk/peoplepopulationandcommunity/populationandmigration/populationestimates/datasets/populationestimatesforukenglandandwalesscotlandandnorthernireland) estimating the population breakdown for every Local Authority in the UK, with several pages of supplementary information.
 We have collated the key attributes from this report into a table which includes an age breakdown, the median age and population density of each Local Authority.

-This data can be accessed through [this API](https://iqapi.azurewebsites.net/api/UKPopulationDemographicData2018).
+This data can be accessed through [this API (5)](#5).

 #### England/Wales age distribution (Local Authority/LSOA level)

 The ONS also separately publishes an [age breakdown at LSOA level for England and Wales](https://www.ons.gov.uk/peoplepopulationandcommunity/populationandmigration/populationestimates/datasets/lowersuperoutputareamidyearpopulationestimates) and their corresponding Local Authorities.
 Since most of our analysis has been conducted at LSOA level, we have created a separate table for this information.
 Unfortunately, neither Scotland nor Northern Ireland publish data at LSOA level.

 The table contains a full breakdown of ages, with columns representing each age up to 90 years old.
 Residents of 90 years or older are grouped together.

-This data can be accessed via [this API](https://iqapi.azurewebsites.net/api/UkAgeBylandLsoa) and a notebook using this data can be found [here](https://coronavirus.data.gov.uk/cases).
+This data can be accessed via [this API (14)](#14).

 #### England/Wales ethnicity distribution (LSOA level)